What is Emotional Resilience

 Remember to journal the good things too.
 Ask yourself what’s going well and what you’re feeling grateful for.
 This can help you identify restorative activities and emotionally draining ones.
 It’s easy to spend too much time doing chores and not enough time doing things that nourish and restore us.
 For obvious reasons, prioritising the latter will help make you more resilient.

 If you’re new to journaling, The CBT Journal is a good place to start.
 Blending elements of Cognitive Behavioural Therapy with the practice of journaling, it’s designed to make you more aware of how you think, feel and act.
 This process encourages reflection and enables change, helping you cultivate the best version of yourself.
+To learn more about the link between CBT and Journaling check out this blog whats the link between journaling and cbt

 How Emotionally Resilient Are You?